If your students enjoyed the activities on this web site, here are some more fun ways for them to learn Scottsville's history:

 Activity: Street Names

-Go to the search engine on the main website and have the student type in some of the last names that are associated with many of the buildings and streets around town to understand how streets get their names.
+Go to the search engine on the main web site and have the student type in some of the last names that are associated with many of the buildings and streets around town to understand how streets get their names.
 What can you learn from street signs?

 Answer: The origins of the people, who first settled your town, may be included in a street name.
 In certain parts of the country, there are streets that have Spanish or Native American names.
 In Louisiana, street names are in French because the French first settled that area.
 Streets are often named after well-known members of the community, like mayors and important business people.
 You also can find more information about every street name by going to the local clerk’s office.
 They’ll either have your answers or be able to refer you to someone who does!